Robust Federated Inference: DeepSet as oracular aggregator

 \section{DeepSet as oracular aggregator}

-In this section, we consider the case of more general non-linear trainable (\ie data dependent) oracular aggregator, inspired from recent work demonstrating the efficacy of such aggregation in context of ensembling~\citep{allouah2024revisiting,wang2024fusing}.
+In this section, we consider the case of more general non-linear trainable (\ie data dependent) oracular aggregators, inspired by recent work demonstrating the efficacy of such aggregation in context of ensembling~\citep{allouah2024revisiting,wang2024fusing}.

 \textbf{Robust empirical federated inference risk minimization (RERM).} In this case, since the oracular aggregator $\psi_{\text{o}}$ need not be a pre-determined linear combination of input probits (like averaging), we propose to design a robust aggregator $\psi_{\text{rob}}$ by directly aiming to minimize the robust federated inference risk $\mathcal{R}_{\text{adv}}(\psi) $.
 In practice, we seek to minimize the following {\em robust empirical federated inference risk}: